bhavyagupta27/Random-Password-Generator/README.md

 ## Project Preview

-Click on screenshot.png to view the project screenshot.
+Click on [Project Screenshot](screenshot.png) to view the project screenshot.

 A simple and responsive Random Password Generator built using HTML, CSS, and JavaScript.